micag2025/Toolkit_Google_ADK/README.md

 ## Architecture Overview

 The application is built using a **multi-agent architecture powered by Gemini models and Google ADK Web**.
+This application uses a **state-aware, multi-agent architecture** built with **Google ADK Web** and **Gemini models**, designed specifically for AI developers.
 The below schema diplays hows who decides, who executes, and where data comes from.

+> _Note_ Option1

 ```yaml
 ┌──────────────────────────────────────────────┐